Pioneering & Experienced

 When the trams stopped, opportunity knocked

-In the early 1920s, the cable tram drivers in Melbourne’s northern suburbs went on an extended strike.
-Where some saw inconvenience, a 24-year-old mechanic named Bill McGeary recognised opportunity.
-Bill converted his truck to a bus and began ferrying commuters from the tram-starved suburb of Northcote to the tram and train terminus in Clifton Hill.
+In the 1920s, the cable tram drivers in Melbourne’s northern suburbs went on an extended strike.
+While some saw inconvenience, a 24-year-old mechanic named Bill McGeary saw opportunity.
+Bill converted his truck into a makeshift bus and began ferrying commuters.
+Over the next 20 years, he bought more buses to cover more and more routes.

 School rounds and greyhounds